seng438-winter-2022/seng438-a1-StayFrostea/seng438-assignment-1--report-template.md

 -   Exploratory testing was divided in two sections: customer and operator.
 -   Customer testing was performed by Melanie Nguyen and Heidi Schaefer.
 -   Operator testing was performed by Agam Aulakh and Jeff Roszell.
--   Scripted testing was performed by Jeff Roszell and Heidi Schaefer.
+-   Scripted testing was performed by Jeff Roszell
+-   Regression testing was performed by all group members.
 -   Defect reports were written by all group members.

 # Difficulties encountered, challenges overcome, and lessons learned